mimistic/mimistic/README.md

 ### Hi there 👋

+Can you propose me any design please?
+I want to tell you somethings,...
+I'm coding... 👩🏿‍💻

 <!--
 **mimistic/mimistic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.